andyferris/TransposedVectors.jl/README.md

 Some other things I've observed about the linear algebra system:

  * We are shoe-horning concepts of linear algebra into the `AbstractArray` interface.
-   The "simple" linear algebra I wrote of above has three objects: (row) vectors, matrices, and transposed (column, dual or co-) vectors, yet we try to map everything into two types: `AbstractArray{T,1}` and `AbstractArray{T,2}`.
+   The "simple" linear algebra I wrote of above has three objects: (column) vectors, matrices, and transposed (row, dual or co-) vectors, yet we try to map everything into two types: `AbstractArray{T,1}` and `AbstractArray{T,2}`.
  * Having vector spaces represented by `AbstractArray{T,1}` seems to disallow